nomad-software/nomad.uk.net/markdown/articles/why-gos-design-is-a-disservice-to-intelligent-programmers.md

 <script src="https://gist.github.com/nomad-software/2efe729e232120230d085ef6fb807e3f.js"></script>

 Simple, elegant and straight to the point.
-Here the <code>reduce</code> function can handle _any_ type and the predicate (passed as a template parameter) defines how to reduce the list.
+Here the `reduce` function can handle _any_ type and the predicate (passed as a template parameter) defines how to reduce the list.
 Yes it’s more complicated than Go but not so complicated that intelligent programmers can’t understand it.
 Which is more maintainable and easy to read?

 ### An easily circumvented type system